 • Oppose any changes to the allocations that could adversely affect their use by aviation.

-• No change to Footnotes 5.337, 5.427, 5.473A, 5.474, 5.475, 5.475A, 5.475B and 5.476A.
+• No change to Nos.
+5.337, 5.427, 5.473A, 5.474, 5.475, 5.475A, 5.475B and 5.476A.

-• Support studies under ITU-R Resolution 651 in order that they can be completed by WRC-15.

-• Ensure that proposals to extend the Earth exploration satellite service into the frequency band 9 000–9 200 MHz do not adversely impact the use of the frequency band by airport surface movement radar.
+• •

 The band 9 000–9 200 MHz is used for ground-based primary surveillance radar systems including precision approach radar (PAR) and airport surveillance detection equipment (ASDE).
 The main purpose of these systems is to provide surveillance to support precision approach to aircraft and to detect traffic at airports.
 This use is expected to continue to well beyond 2030.
 The use of the band is shared with the maritime radionavigation service and the radiolocation service.